amio-io/amio-sdk-js/README.md

       '15160185464897428':'thzWPzSPhNjfdKdfsLBEHFeLWW',
       '48660483859995133':'fdsafJzSPhNjfdKdfsLBEjdfks'
     }
-    // xhubEnabled: false // disables X-Hub-Signature verification, do it under your own risk only })
+    // xhubEnabled: false // disables X-Hub-Signature verification, do it at your own risk only })

 // error handling, e.g. x-hub-signature is not correct